kusamanetwork/userguide/docs/try/validate.md

 You should **NOT** run a validator if you have KSM, but you do not have enough technical knowledge to set up a validator.
 Any KSM that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of KSM tokens!
 If you are not confident in your ability to run a validator node, it is recommended to nominate your KSM to a trusted validator node, instead.

+If you need help, reach out on the [Kusama forum](https://forum.kusama.network/) or in the [Kusama Validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders).

 For this tutorial, we will use Ubuntu 18.04.
 No matter which operating system you are using, setup should be very similar.
 There are many [VPS](#vps-list) choices out there; feel free to pick the one you like.

 ## Install rust